Anesthesia Intraoral Module (AIM)

 Small Size, Big Impact

-Despite its small size compared to a face mask, AIM’s high oxygen delivery, accurate capnography, single-step airway resuscitation, seamless conversion to general anesthesia, and patient comfort could make it a suitable device for a wide range of NORA procedures.
+Despite its small size, AIM’s higher oxygen delivery, reliable capnography, single-step airway resuscitation and seamless conversion to general anesthesia make it an ideal choice for a range of NORA procedures.

 Lower Environmental Impact